-Important Dates and Timelines Important information July 31 - August 29, 2023 Early Voting Period - Early votes on mail ballots may be cast for this election.
-Voters may also request a replacement mail ballot at the Registrar of Voters office.
-August 14, 2023 Voter Registration Deadline - Deadline for your voter registration to be postmarked or submitted electronically to be eligible to vote in this election.
-After this date, voter registration must be completed in person.
-August 17, 2023 2nd Pre-election Statement Due - Candidates must file the second pre-election campaign disclosure statement.
-August 29, 2023 Election Day - The Registrar of Voters office will be open for voting and mail ballot drop-off from 7 a.m. to 8 p.m.
+Important Dates and Deadlines Important information July 28 - August 25, 2025 (E-29 - E-1) Early Voting Period - Early votes on mail ballots may be cast for this election.
+Voters may also request a replacement mail ballot at the Registrar of Voters office during the entire period or at additional Early Vote Sites during the week prior to Election Day.
+For a list of early voting locations and hours of operation, visit the Registrar of Voters website.
+July 28, 2025 (E-29) Mail Ballots - Mail Ballots and County Voter Information Guides will be dropped off to the U.S. Postal Service.
+August 11, 2025 (E-15) Voter Registration Deadline - The deadline to update a voter's registration and still receive a mail ballot.
+After this date, voter registration must be done in person at the Registrar of Voters office, as there will be no polling places or satellite locations available for this election.
+August 14, 2025 (E-12) 2nd Pre-election Statement Due - All committees must file the second pre-election campaign disclosure statement Form 460.
+August 26, 2025 (E-0) Election Day - The Registrar of Voters office will be open for voting and mail ballot drop-off from 7 a.m. to 8 p.m.
 The first results will be posted by 8:30 p.m.
+September 25, 2025 (E+30) Election Certification - The Registrar of Voters is required to certify the results of the August 26, 2025, Consolidated Mail Ballot Election no later than 30 days after the election.

-II.
-ELECTIVE OFFICE INFORMATION
+CHAPTER 2: ELECTIVE OFFICE INFORMATION

-This section of the guide contains information regarding the offices up for election, qualifications and incompatible offices.
+This section of the guide contains information regarding the offices up for election, annual salaries and qualifications and incompatible offices.

-A. Offices Up For Election
+A. Offices Up for Election

-The following table lists the offices that are up for election for the August 29, 2023 Consolidated Mail Ballot Election.
+The following table lists the offices that are up for election for the August 26, 2025, Consolidated Mail Ballot Election.

-Office Number to be Elected Term (years) Baker Community Services District, Member, Board of Directors 2 4 Mariana Ranchos County Water District, Member, Board of Directors 2 4 Mariana Ranchos County Water District, Member, Board of Directors 1 2
+Office Number to be Elected Term (years) Baker Community Services District, Member, Board of Directors 3 4

-B. Qualifications
+B. Salaries and Qualifications